MargineanuAndrei/PER-app/README.md

-# Postgresql Expressjs Reactjs CRUD application
+# Postgresql Expressjs Reactjs CRUD Application

 **Steps to run app:**
 1. you need to have `nodejs`, `yarn` and `docker` installed